wballard/VariableSky/security.markdown

 ---

-## Overview
-Variable Sky security model is similar to a file system, it's all about Authentication and Authorization.

 ## Authentication
 Variable Sky operates over Web Sockets, upgrading from an initial HTTP Connection.
-As such, you can use pretty much any authentication mechansim, as long as it results in setting `req.user`, which then exposes a `req.user.id`.
+As such, you can use pretty much any authentication mechansim, as long as it results in setting `req.user` via connect/express, which then exposes a `req.user.id`.
 This is picked up by the server Web Socket to bind an identity to a client->server connection.

 A good choice is [Passport](http://passportjs.org), which lets you plug in all kinds of stuff.
 The basics: